mazhj180/siuu/README.md

 there are some files or dir in the directory:
 - conf/: the init configuration file of siuu
 - log/: the log file of siuu
-- siuucli: the cli tool of siuu
+- siuucli: the cli tool of siuu (Deprecated)
 - siuu: the app of siuu

 ### How to config?